 MP for Sefton Central

-Bill Esterson is a Labour (Co-op) MP for Sefton Central, first elected in 2010.
-He currently sits on the Liaison Committee, the National Security Strategy (Joint) Committee, and the Energy Security and Net Zero Committee, and has previously held multiple shadow minister posts across Transport, Business and Industrial Strategy, and International Trade.
+Bill Esterson is the Labour (Co-op) MP for Sefton Central, first elected in 2010.
+He currently serves on the Liaison Committee, the National Security Strategy (Joint Committee) and the Energy Security and Net Zero Committee, and has previously held shadow ministerial roles across transport, business and international trade.

-Declared financial interests include two visits outside the UK and one shareholding.
+Declared financial interests include visits outside the UK (two entries), gifts, benefits and hospitality from UK sources (one entry), and shareholdings (one entry).

 Generated 21 February 2026